Gamagu/programm_Tracker/README.md

 ### Track Times

 For tracking we .
 We access the wmi Api to get a list from every running Process and compaire them with a list of the programms what we should track.
-For every programm what we want to track we add the timedifference between messurements.
+For every programm what we want to track we add the timedifference between checks.

 # Classes